layrjs/layr/website/frontend/public/docs/v2/reference/react-integration-7Gvyz3Po7CCcGAXUDAAFg5.immutable.md

 ### react-integration <badge type="primary">module</badge> {#react-integration-module}

-Provides some React components, decorators, and hooks to simplify the use of [React](https://reactjs.org/) inside a Layr app.
+Provides some React components, hooks, and decorators to simplify the use of [React](https://reactjs.org/) inside a Layr app.

 #### React Components